Boochoo/game-refinery/README.md

 # game-refinery

-A preliminary test for game refinery.
+A preliminary test of the gaming analytics front runner company Game Refinery.
 The test was created by Jarkka.